hyperledger-solang/solang/docs/installing.rst

 -----------------------------

 Solang needs a build of llvm with some extra patches for the bpf target.
-You can either download the the pre-built binaries or build your own from source.
+You can either download the pre-built binaries or build your own from source.
 You need to add the `bin` directory to your path, so that the build system of Solang can find the correct version of llvm to use.